hkarani/exif_extractor_js_tests/README.md

 		    docker push 012345678910.dkr.ecr.us-east-1.amazonaws.com/exif_extractor

 4b.
 For the next step you will need a configured role to create a lambda function via terminal.
-If you don't have one, to create a role use the command below and you can replace "exif_extractor_lambda_role" with an alternative role name of your choice if you like
+If you don't have one, to create a role use the command below and you can replace "exif_extractor_lambda_role" with an alternative role name of your choice.

 	     aws iam create-role --role-name exif_extractor_lambda_role --assume-role-policy-document '{"Version": "2012-10-17","Statement": [{ "Effect": "Allow", "Principal": {"Service": "lambda.amazonaws.com"}, "Action": "sts:AssumeRole"}]}'